heyajohnny/afvalinfo/README.md

 ![image](https://github.com/heyajohnny/afvalinfo/assets/20553716/7fb50d3f-6100-419a-8ef2-b79c1c2178f2)

 To make these sensors work, you also need to specify one or more of the normal sensors.
-These sensors will return one or more (seperated with a comma) of the other sensor friendly names, if of course these trash types will be picked up today/tomorrow.
+These sensors will return one or more (separated with a comma) of the other sensor friendly names, if of course these trash types will be picked up today/tomorrow.
 So if you only added PBD and Trash type today under your sensors, you will only get a result of 'PBD' if the trash type PBD has the same date as today.
 If there is no trash to pick up you'll gwt this value

 ![image](https://github.com/heyajohnny/afvalinfo/assets/20553716/ecd5e4a5-6678-44f2-ba60-de7cbcffeb6f)